connor122721/connor122721/README.md

-## Hello 👋
+### 🧬 About Connor
-Welcome to my GitHub profile!
-I am a bioinformatics enthusiast with a passion for NGS analyses, non-model genomics, and medical genomics.
+- I am a bioinformatics enthusiast with a passion for NGS analyses, non-model genomics, and medical genomics.

-### 🧬 About Me
-- 🔭 I’m currently working on various projects related to genomics and bioinformatics in human genomes (eQTLS mostly).
+- I’m currently working on various projects related to genomics and bioinformatics across human genomes (eQTLS mostly).
-- 🌱 I’m currently learning Nextflow and excited to dive deeper into biostatistics.
+- I’m currently learning Nextflow and excited to dive deeper into biostatistics.
-- 👯 I’m looking to collaborate on exciting bioinformatics projects, especially working with eQTLs and colocalization.
+- I’m looking to collaborate on exciting bioinformatics projects, especially working with QTLs and colocalization.
-- 📫 How to reach me: csm6hg@virginia.edu
+- How to reach me: csm6hg@virginia.edu
-- ⚡ Fun fact: I love to mountain bike and I am training for a half marathon.
+- Fun fact: I love to mountain bike and I am training for a half marathon.

 ### 🛠️ Skills
 - **NGS Analyses:** Expertise in analyzing next-generation sequencing data.